Electric vehicle industry in China: Battery companies by EV battery market share

+Foreign companies

+South Korean companies LG Energy Solution, SK On, and Samsung SDI all operated battery facilities in China as of 2025.
+SK On established joint ventures with Beijing Automotive Group and EVE Energy.

 Other developments

 Energy storage

 E-vehicles use only electric motors and gearboxes, and have few parts requiring maintenance.
 Compared to traditional vehicles and excluding the battery, they are cheaper and easier to build.
 However, building battery with sufficient capacity and discharge-cycles is a challenge.

 BYD Company is a Chinese company that builds rechargeable batteries using a new technology that, according to the company, makes them safer than other lithium-ion models.
 In 2005, it became the world's leading small battery company and is one of the world's largest manufacturers of rechargeable batteries.
 It is emerging as a leader in the technology sector.

 Tianjin Lishen Battery Joint-Stock Co.
 Ltd. is another China based battery manufacturer.
 The company has a partnership with Coda Automotive, a California based company, to develop a Coda electric vehicle and ultimately, batteries for use in electricity generation.
 The focus of the latter will be to provide energy storage for wind and solar energy generation.

-In 2017, the government battery subsidies fell by 30% and Chinese EV sales dropped.